RELATED NATIONAL GUIDANCE

-- The impact of parental risk factors such as mental ill health (see Parental Mental Ill Health Procedure), learning disabilities (see Parental Learning Disability Procedure), substance misuse (see Parental Substance Misuse Procedure) and Domestic Abuse;
+- The impact of parental risk factors such as mental ill health (see Parental Mental Ill Health Procedure), learning disabilities (see Parental Learning Disability Procedure), substance misuse (see Parents who Misuse Substances Procedure) and Domestic Abuse;

 - A mother under 18 years of age about whom there are concerns regarding her ability to self-care and/or to care for the child.

 It is essential the ICPC has a clear focus on a safe outcome for the child, and makes clear recommendations for the Child Protection Plan (if required) and future meetings required i.e. Core Group, Legal Planning Meeting (if not held prior to the ICPC) and Pre-Birth Planning Meeting;

 - Provides clarity on the specific safeguarding issues in relation to the baby, including any that present an immediate risk following birth, and recommendations as to how these should be managed;

 - Makes clear recommendations in relation to any requirement to remove or separate the baby at birth including the timing of this;